• Art magazine

 Lighter, more delicate patterns regained popularity during the Aesthetic Period (1885–1901), which emphasized artistic expression and craftsmanship.
 The elaborate designs and natural motifs of Japanese art and culture had a significant influence on the jewelry of this era.

-Art Nouveau: imaginative natural forms
+Art Nouveau: Imaginative natural forms

-image source: Luisella Planeta Love Peace 💛💙 on Pixabay
+.
+Image source: Luisella Planeta LOVE PEACE 💛💙 on Pixabay

-Art Deco: Geometry hits glamor
+Art Deco: Geometry meets glamour

 The Art Deco style, popular during the Roaring Twenties and the Great Depression, emphasized splendor, glamour, and modernism.
 Art and architecture from ancient Egypt and the Far East, as well as industrial growth, had an enormous influence on the movement.